822zzqyyy/HTML-portfolio/README.md

 # Web Development
-This repository is for full stack web development projects.
+This portfolio is for full stack web development projects.
 I follow the online course on Udemy(https://www.udemy.com/course/the-complete-web-development-bootcamp/).